Ending Energy Poverty

 What USLNG Can Do

 Natural gas is the ideal fuel for closing the energy gap in the developing world.
-It is cleaner than coal, more reliable than intermittent renewables, dispatchable on demand, and increasingly affordable as U.S. export capacity expands.
+It is cleaner than coal, more reliable than intermittent renewables, and dispatchable on demand.
 A nation replacing coal-fired power with gas cuts CO2 emissions by ≈50%, eliminates most particulate and sulfur emissions immediately, and gains a reliable baseload electricity supply that can underpin economic growth for decades.

 [See USLNG by the Numbers for current export volumes, active offtake contracts, projects under construction, and capacity coming online.]